Key Takeaways

 - Disease resistance -- susceptible to roya -- requires active fungicide management

-- Best for -- plots with excellent conditions where the farmer can invest in disease management
+- Best for -- plots with excellent conditions where you can invest in disease management

 Geisha